King's X (album)

-King's X is the fourth studio album by heavy metal/hard rock trio King's X, released in 1992 through Atlantic Records.
+King's X is the fourth studio album by American rock band King's X, released in 1992 through Atlantic Records.
 The album marked the end of the band's relationship with producer Sam Taylor.

 Track listing

-All songs written by Pinnick, Tabor & Gaskill, except "Prisoner", written by Pinnick, Tabor, Gaskill, Taylor, and Marty Warren.
+The European version of the album includes the song "Junior's Gone Wild" (3:08) as track 7, between "Ooh Song" and "Not Just for the Dead".
+That song is also featured on the Bill & Ted's Bogus Journey soundtrack.

 Accolades

 In 2022, Guitar World ranked King's X #15 on their list of "The 30 Greatest Rock Guitar Albums of 1992".